chloelaignel31-boop/Laignel.Chloe/readme.md

 For the PedsQL visualizations, the dataset was transformed into long format to facilitate grouped visualizations with ggplot2 and to enable comparisons of repeated measurements across timepoints and quality-of-life dimensions.

+The normality of paired differences in 6-minute walk distance (Δ6MWT) was explored using a Shapiro–Wilk test and QQ-plot assessment before inferential analyses.

 Inferential analyses were performed to evaluate changes in functional capacity and to explore its association with quality of life.
 Graphical representations were also used to support data interpretation.

 ## 1.5 Statistical analysis